ros2/rmw_fastrtps/README.md

 1. Placing your XML file in the running directory under the name `DEFAULT_FASTRTPS_PROFILES.xml`.
 2. Setting environment variable `FASTRTPS_DEFAULT_PROFILES_FILE` to your XML file.

+### Change publication mode

+Another way to change easily the publication mode is to use the environment variable `ROS_PUBLICATION_MODE`.
+The admissible values are:
+* `ASYNCHRONOUS`: asynchronous publication mode
+* `SYNCHRONOUS`: synchronous publication mode
+* `AUTO`: let the rmw implementation select the publication mode.

+By default, `rmw_fastrtps` assumes this variable to be `ASYNCHRONOUS`.
+Also, if you set the variable to `AUTO`, `rmw_fastrtps` will use the publication mode set in the XML file or, failing that, the default value set in Fast DDS (currently set to `SYNCHRONOUS`).

 ## Example

 The following example configures Fast DDS to publish synchronously, and to have a pre-allocated history that can be expanded whenever it gets filled.